 Are you wondering if it’s safe for your child to begin sleeping with a blanket?
-Do you feel like it’s time to start relaxing on sleeping safety rules you’ve established for your little one?

-Why Blankets Are Dangerous For Babies
+Why Blankets Are Dangerous for Babies

-These following may also pose a risk of suffocation to children under one year:
+The following may also pose a risk of suffocation to children under one year:

 - Car seats: Putting your baby carrier in the crib is extremely dangerous.
 It can tip or fall over, crushing or suffocating your baby.